-The water sharing plan requires a minimum daily release of 3 megalitres per day from Chaffey Dam23, however an authorisation issued24 under the Water Supply Critical Needs Act 2019 allowed for operational variation to applying the minimum flow, as Tamworth supply was directly piped from storage.
+The water sharing plan requires a minimum daily release of 3 megalitres per day from Chaffey Dam21, however an authorisation issued22 under the Water Supply Critical Needs Act 2019 allowed for operational variation to applying the minimum flow, as Tamworth supply was directly piped from storage.
 The authorisation allowed for 4 operational phases linked to Chaffey Dam supply levels (Table 10).
-Chaffey Dam rose above 20% of supply level on 28 July 2020 at which point minimum releases of 3 ML per day recommenced.
-Following this a payback release of the accumulated shortfalls specified in Table 10 proceeded.
-The authorisation expired on 1 October 2020, with water sharing plan operation of the rule resuming (Figure 28).
+In line with the water sharing plan requirements, a minimum daily release of 3 megalitres per day was met for the entirety of the reporting period (Figure 28).